 After 1 minute

 On the left side, the competing membrane retreats further from the flame and the OSB begins to burn.
-On the right side, the flame has caused Fireshield’s intumescent surface to react and ‘puff up’ which protects the membrane and the OSB.
+On the right side, the flame has caused Fireshield’s intumescent surface to react and ‘puff up’ which

 After 6 minutes, 30 seconds